croct-tech/plug-js/README.md

 - [Testing](#testing)
 - [License](#license)

-## Introduction
+## About

+Plug JS is the easiest way to collect, manage, and consume real-time data to fuel personalized experiences.
-The Plug JS provides the building blocks for crafting personalized experiences.
-A single line of code gives you a complete personalization toolkit for building applications that reacts to the user's needs.
+A single line of code gives you a complete devkit for building natively personalized applications.

-### Features
+## Features

 - **Zero configuration.** No setup steps required.
 - **No backend necessary.** Deliver personalized experiences from static sites.